Shrimp and linguine noodles are tossed with a light artichoke pesto to give you an elegant yet easy weeknight dinner that works for date night too.

 - 1 pound peeled and deveined shrimp

 - 2 cloves garlic, minced

-- 1 tbsp extra virgin olive oil
+- 1 tablespoon extra virgin olive oil

-- 2 tbsp grated parmesan
+- 2 tablespoon grated parmesan

-- Fit a large food processor with a standard blade.
+- Make the pesto.
+Fit a large food processor with a standard blade.
 Add artichokes and garlic, pulse several times until the artichokes are roughly chopped.
 Add basil, lemon zest, lemon juice and walnuts.
 Pulse 4-5 times.
 Scrape down the sides of the bowl.
 Add pepper and then, with the motor running slowly pour the olive oil down the chute and continue processing until fully blended.